-Jack has lived in Worth for nearly 60 years and formerly worked as a butcher at an A&P food store.
+Jack lived in Worth for nearly 60 years and formerly worked as a butcher at an A&P food store.
 His brother Pat, who lived in Dolton, IL, was a former Kroger butcher.
 They both grew up in the food business.
 Their father was an A&P store manager after he served in World War I.

-When Jack and Pat first took over the store it was mainly the corner grocery store, with a small 12 foot meat counter and deli combined.
+When Jack and Pat first took over the store it was mainly the corner grocery store, with a small 12-foot meat counter and deli combined.
 Since they both knew the meat business, they changed the grocery store into a butcher shop.
-Jack and Pat built the business up over the years with customer service and quality meats as the back bone of their business.
+Jack and Pat built the business up over the years with customer service and quality meats as the backbone of their business.

 In 1988, Pat retired and sold his half of the business to Jack who became the sole owner.
 Pat and his wife, Mary, retired and moved to Texas where their oldest son lives.
 Jack's brother Pat died a couple of years after his wife Mary lost her battle with cancer.